Firing upheld for officers who mocked Elijah McClain’s chokehold death

 Aurora City Manager Jim Twombly similarly welcomed the decision, saying in a statement, “I fully supported Chief Wilson’s firing of Officers Dittrich, Marrero and Rosenblatt, and am encouraged that the Civil Service Commission agreed and upheld her decision.”

-Tuesday’s decision closes the disciplinary case against the three officers, who had already appealed their 2020 firings over what the department described as conduct unbecoming an officer.
+Tuesday’s decision closes the disciplinary case against the three officers, who had appealed their 2020 firings over what the department described as conduct unbecoming an officer.

 At the center of the conduct issue was a photo Marrero and Dittrich posed for (along with a third officer, who has since resigned) in October 2019, two months after McClain’s death.
 In the photo, the officers are smiling as they reenact a chokehold while standing in front of a memorial for McClain.